SSL Certificates FAQ

 You’ll then be shown your current/past orders for that common name.
 Click the Request Access button for your current certificate.

 GeoTrust will then send an e-mail to the contact e-mail address.
-In that e-mail, there will be a link which gives you access to the GeoTrust Portal for that certificate.
+In that e-mail, there will be a URL to give you access to the GeoTrust Portal for that certificate.

 To cancel an issued Sectigo [Comodo] certificate, please contact easyDNS support to get assistance.